ErpNetDocs/tech/advanced/concepts/master-detail-attributes.md

 2. It is accepted that the main/leading field is the field in the lines - it is required/mandatory, i.e. there is a guarantee that it always contains a value.
 For example, if we are generating a Store Orders from Sales Orders - the Store field that is taken into account is the one in the Sales Order lines.
-We have to create separated Store Orders for each Line Store in order to execute the Sales Order correctly because in the Store Orders there is only one Store field and it is in the header.
+We have to create separate Store Orders for each Line Store in order to execute the Sales Order correctly because in the Store Orders there is only one Store field and it is in the header.